Kearsarge Metallurgical Corporation Site

-The Kearsarge Metallurgical Corporation site is located on the bank of Pequawket Pond in Conway Village, New Hampshire.
+The Kearsarge Metallurgical Corporation site is located on the northern bank of Pequawket Pond in Conway Village, New Hampshire.
 Between 1964 and 1982, KMC manufactured stainless steel metal castings.
 Investigations by DES revealed that for many years waste materials generated during the casting process had been improperly stored and disposed on-site.

 In 1982, approximately 54,000 pounds of corrosive solids, 17,800 gallons of acids and 600 gallons of flammable liquids, including industrial solvents, were removed from the site by the PRPs.
 Monitoring wells were installed, and the sampling results confirmed the presence of volatile organic compounds (VOCs) in the groundwater.

 In September 1984, the site was added to the National Priorities List.
 The remedial investigation and feasibility study was completed in June 1990.
 EPA issued a Record of Decision (ROD) in September 1990 that defined two cleanup remedies: (1) removal of the “waste pile” and, (2) construction and operation of a groundwater extraction and treatment system.

 In 1992, 13,621 tons of casting sand and soil were excavated and disposed at an off-site landfill.
 Approximately 30 to 40 cubic yards of contaminated soil was excavated from the former septic tank and leach field system and transported to a licensed hazardous waste disposal facility.

 The design and construction of the groundwater extraction and treatment system was completed in 1994.
 In the fall of 1994, DES awarded a contract for the operation and maintenance of the groundwater treatment plant.
 The treatment plant has a capacity of up to 60,000 gallons of water per day.

 In the summers of 1998 and 2003, EPA conducted five-year reviews of the site and, in both cases, determined that the remedial action remained protective of human health and the environment.